NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Lastwall Sentry Dedication.md

 * * *

 You've sworn yourself as a sentry for the Knights of Lastwall, the first line of defense against incursions by the Whispering Tyrant throughout Golarion.
 You become trained in Athletics and in Undead Lore; if you were already trained, you become an expert instead.
-Finally, you gain the [[Feats/Reactive Shield|Reactive Shield]] fighter feat.
+Finally, you gain the [[Reactive Shield|Reactive Shield]] fighter feat.

 **Special** You can't select another dedication feat until you have gained two other feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.pg9fG1ikcgJZRWlk|Lastwall Sentry]] archetype.